Department of Defense Briefing by Gen. Townsend via Telephone from Bag

 News Transcript

-Department of Defense Briefing by Gen. Townsend via Telephone from Bagdad, Iraq
+Department of Defense Briefing by Gen. Townsend via Telephone from Baghdad, Iraq

 Press Operations